irshadshalu/irshadshalu.github.io/_posts/2024-04-16-the-last-dream.md

 _"Why are you talking to me?..."_

-The floating shadow from the other side of the window addressed him back.
+A floating shadow from the other side of the window addressed him back.
 Her high-pitched voice was interlaced with a creaky noise, making it sweet yet uncanny.
 _".. aren't you scared of me?"_